 However, there is much debate over whether we should extend the term natural to exclude all supplements and performance-enhancing drugs.
 Some want the ban to include testosterone, prohormones like Andro, and muscle-building supplements like creatine.
 Thus, this would prevent competitors from using sports supplements such as glutamine.
 In scientific terms, creatine and glutamine are natural substances that you can get from your diet.

 So should eating eggs, meat, tofu, and rice, all glutamine-rich foods, be considered the same as taking bodybuilding supplements that work like steroids?
 Most natural bodybuilders say, of course not.
 But supplements provide creatine and glutamine at levels a bodybuilder can’t get from food.

 There remains a lot of controversy around natural bodybuilding.
 Natural bodybuilders are a joke to serious professional bodybuilders.
-Aside from more minor arguments such as creatine supplements, there are other, much bigger contention areas.
+Aside from more minor arguments, such as creatine supplements, other, much bigger contention areas exist.
 The controversy focuses on three central debates: That nothing is genuinely natural, that the drug tests are easy to beat, and that regulators do not ban certain drugs.